 Students at the lower and middle schools are not permitted to carry cell phones with them while at school.
 It is recommended that students leave these devices at home.
-If a student must bring a cell phone to school, it will be collected and kept in a secure location during the school day.
+If a student must bring a cell phone to school, it will be collected and kept in a secure location during school.